 research program.
 The MPIfG is part of a worldwide network

 of research institutions and researchers in the social sciences.
-It cooperates closely with several research
+It cooperates closely with several

 The Scientific Advisory Board

 of the MPIfG, an independent commission made up of scholars

 from different countries, convenes every two years to

 evaluate the methods and results of the MPIfG's research.
 It